 This recipe is great for those with the following dietary restrictions:

 The first step in any hash brown recipe is to grate potato.
-I find the larger holes of a grater work better than the small ones, we don’t want to end up with mashed potato after all!
-Many traditional hash brown recipes suggest using a potato ricer, which as the name suggests creates very short grates of potato however as we are not going to be shaping the potato this isn’t necessary here, a cheese grater will work just fine!
+I find the larger holes of a grater work better than small ones.
+We don’t want to end up with mashed potato after all!
+Many traditional hash brown recipes suggest using a potato ricer, this isn’t necessary here, a cheese grater will work just fine!
 I’ll also take this opportunity to remind you to preheat your oven to 200C!
-If only I had somebody to remind me to preheat my oven, that would save me a lot of time in the kitchen!
+If only I had somebody to remind me to preheat my oven.
+That would save me a lot of time in the kitchen!

 Chop up one whole spring onion, you can use two if they’re particularly small.
 I like to cut down the onion lengthways keeping it attached at the top and then chop widthways to get nice small pieces.
 Dice a 1/3 of a pepper, you can use any colour, here I used orange.
 Red peppers are the sweetest and green peppers have a more bitter taste that is usually better suited to cooking.
 Add this into the tuna along with a good crack of black pepper and 1 tablespoon of light mayonnaise.
 Sorry, I don’t yet have a recipe for that but I’m working on it!